jsulak/aQuery/README.md

 _jQuery for the Arbortext Object Model (AOM)_

-aQuery is the new, better way to manipulate XML in Arbortext Editor, and can be used both against documents and XUI dialogs.
+aQuery is the new, better way to manipulate XML in Arbortext Editor.
+It can be used with any document or XUI dialog.
 It's a port of the popular [jQuery](http://www.jquery.com) Javascript library.

 The current version of aQuery is 0.9 alpha.
 You can download it here.

-The best source for documentation on how to use aQuery is the [jQuery documentation](http://docs.jquery.com/Main_Page) itself.
+The documentation on how to use aQuery is the [jQuery documentation](http://docs.jquery.com/Main_Page) itself.
 Most methods that make sense to use in an XML environment have been ported; a full list is below under API.

 ## How To Use ##